hugh-braico/skug-stamper/README.md

 ## TODO

+* Dynamically handle unknown usernames
+* Disable all form input while the thread is working
+* "Cancel" button that kills the thread and enables form input again
-* .exe packaging / GUI
+* .exe packaging / GUI - problems with tensorflow and/or tesseract.
+* Refactor to share functionality between gui and cmdline versions
+* Support for other username locations like `-tourneyHUD` and stream overlay